 Especially when baking in hot conditions.
 The dough can get stuck everywhere!
 Bakers can be tempted to dust flour on the tables even more so than normal which causes the same issues.

 To avoid the issue of incorporating extra flour into the dough we can use an oil slick.
-By this we take a small amount of olive oil and rub it on the work surface.
-Some tables such as a bare wooden table will absorb more oil than coated tables.
+By this, we take a small amount of olive oil and rub it on the work surface.
+Some tables such as solid wood tables will absorb more oil than coated tables.

 This technique can be used in the beginner’s bread recipe, here’s a video on how it works: